 My child's PSLE score is around AL 15-18.
 What are good options near Bishan?

 Several excellent schools near Bishan have cut-offs in the AL 15-18 range.
-Kuo Chuan Presbyterian Secondary and Ai Tong School (Secondary) are strong options with solid academic programmes and convenient accessibility from Bishan.
+Kuo Chuan Presbyterian Secondary is a strong option with a solid academic programme and convenient accessibility from Bishan.
 You should also consider Ang Mo Kio Secondary, which is just two MRT stops away on the North-South Line, offering more choices while maintaining reasonable commute times for your child.
+If you are considering tuition support for the transition, our article on whether tuition is worth it may help.

 How important is commute time for secondary school?